KingOfBrian/RZAssemblage/README.md

 # RZArborist - Composable UIKit Data Sources
-RZArborist simplifies the creation of UI data sources by composing data into simple, observable trees which are connected to a UITableView or UICollectionView.
+RZArborist (Formerly RZAssemblage) simplifies the creation of UI data sources by composing data into observable trees which are connected to a UITableView or UICollectionView.
 It enables NSFetchedResultControllerDelegate style observation on regular array properties and further simplifies data source creation to eliminate the usual boring and error prone data source implementations.

 What does that mean for you?